MenheraBot/MenheraBot/README.md

 [![](https://top.gg/api/widget/servers/708014856711962654.svg)](https://discord.gg/fZMdQbA)
 [![](https://top.gg/api/widget/upvotes/708014856711962654.svg)](https://top.gg/bot/708014856711962654/vote)

-> Menhera está animando mais de 600 servidores com suas funcionalidades
+> Menhera is animating more than 800 servers with her functionalities

 MenheraBot is an open source Discord bot made in JavaScript with [Discord.js](https://discord.js.org) [Luxanna](https://github.com/ySnoopyDogy)
 Feel free to add a star ⭐ to the repository to promote the project!